IGPMS Doctor of Philosophy Degree

 MARSC 595 – Seminar in Marine Science (2 units).
-This required seminar is offered in all quarters, with a different focus each quarter:
+This seminar is offered in all quarters.
+At a programmatic level, the purpose of the seminar is to provide direct training and preparation for academic, government, and industry employment.
+There is a different focus each quarter:

 - Fall - The Fall offering of MARSC595 rotates among three topics: Professional Development, Marine Science and Society, and Proposal Writing.
-Students are expected to enroll in the Fall seminar in each of their first three years of study.
+IGPMS students are required to enroll in MARSC595 in each of their first three years of study.

-- Spring - Visiting and local speakers present on a variety of topics to a general marine science audience.
-All IGPMS students are expected to enroll in MARSC595 in Spring quarter.
-Two IGPMS students are responsible for organizing the Spring seminar series every year.
+- Spring - Visiting and local speakers present on a variety of topics to a general marine science audience, providing professional network opportunities.
+All IGPMS students are required to enroll in MARSC595 in Spring quarter every year.

 - IGPMS-CORE Graduate Curriculum

 Completion of 4 of the 5 courses below from the Marine Science core curriculum:

 - GEOL 266 or GEOG 267 (Chemical Oceanography)

 - GEOL 276 (Geological Oceanography)

 Completion of 16 additional units of upper-division and graduate level courses in marine science and in the student's area of specialty, exclusive of courses numbered 596 and higher.